Lmx154/DAS/README.md

 # DAS Rocket Telemetry GUI

-A Python-based application for reading, recording, and visualizing rocket telemetry data in real time, or from a pre-recorded file.
+DAS (Data Acquisition System) GUI is a Python-based application for reading, recording, and visualizing rocket telemetry data in real time, or from a pre-recorded file.

 ## Table of Contents